OpenMendel/MendelImpute.jl/README.md

 ## Usage

 Our software takes a data-mining approach for genotype imputation, contrary to HMM or low rank approximation methods.
-Given a target genotype file (phased or unphased) and a reference haplotype file (phased), our software phases and imputes every SNP in the reference file to the target file.
+Given a target genotype file (phased or unphased and may contain missing data) and a reference haplotype file (phased, no missing), our software phases and imputes every SNP in the reference file to the target file.
 Observed data remains unchanged.

 Manuscript coming soon!